 - SB 1137: Effective September 2008, this bill required lenders to contact the borrower at least 30 days before a Notice of Default can be filed.

 - SB2X-7 and AB2X-7, also known as The California Foreclosure Prevention Act: Effective June 2009, these bills imposed a 90-day moratorium on filing of the Notice of Trustee Sale unless exempted under specific guidelines.

-SB1137 had a temporary drag effect on Notice of Default filings, but didn’t slow the growth trend for long.
-AB2X-7 and SB2X-7 was followed by a temporary decline in Notice of Trustee filings, but the drop was short lived as most lenders were exempt from the law.
+SB1137 had a temporary drag effect on Notice of Default filings but didn’t slow the growth trend for long.
+AB2X-7 and SB2X-7 were followed by a temporary decline in Notice of Trustee filings, but the drop was short-lived as most lenders were exempt from the law.

 Viewed on a daily basis, the California Foreclosure Prevention Act was followed by an immediate drop in Notice of Trustee Sale filings from 4,192 on Friday to 268 on the following Tuesday.

 Yet a month later in July 2009, Notice of Trustee Sale filings had almost returned to pre-SB2X-7/AB2X-7 levels.

 Other governmental induced initiatives designed to address the foreclosure crisis were:

 - 9/08 Fannie and Freddie Conservatorship and Moratoriums.
 The federal government took over the two biggest loan finance companies in the US and imposed a temporary ban on foreclosures.